Home / All Recipes / Chinese / Black Sesame Seeds Cookies

-In this recipe, we use 40 gram of toasted black sesame seeds.
+In this recipe, we use 40 grams of toasted black sesame seeds.
 You have two options on how you want to incorporate them into the dough:

 - 100% ground sesame seeds

-- 25 gram ground sesame seeds + 15 gram whole sesame seeds
+- 25 grams ground sesame seeds + 15 grams whole sesame seeds

 You get delicious cookies regardless of your choice, but visually option 2 is prettier since you can still detect whole black sesame seeds in the final cookies.